darius3241/Software-Defined-Radio/README.md

 To calculate the values for our Multiple Feedback Low-Pass Filter and Third Order Butterworth Bandpass Filter we used the design tools found at the bottom in the External Tools section
 # Simulation

 Complete LtSpice model.
-We used to the simulation to test the transient response to see if the i and q voltages approah zero.
+We used the simulation to test the transient response to see if the i and q voltages approah zero.

 <img width="436" alt="image" src="https://user-images.githubusercontent.com/82369669/121587049-37766100-c9e9-11eb-94d1-2ee6531a2701.png">